 Putting insect repellent creams or sprays on the skin can be a little off-putting.
 I like individually packaged, single-use wipes – so much easier to apply on a squirmy kid, less smelly, and you can always have a few in your bag without risk of leaking or spilling.
 Something like Ben’s 30% DEET wipes works well for about 8 hours protecting 2 people (more if your people are little).

 Tip 6: Picaridin vs. DEET

 While DEET reigns as the king of repellents, there are other alternatives.
 Picaridin is a repellent and DEET alternative that is commonly used in Europe.
-It is harder to find, because it only began to be sold in the US in 2005, but it offers similar protective effectiveness as DEET but with less odor and a less greasy feeling.
+It is harder to find because it only began to be sold in the US in 2005, but it offers similar protection as DEET but with less odor and a less greasy feeling.
 Picaridin comes in lotion, spray, and wipes.

 Tip 7: Percent –> Protection Time